seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Is now due debt.
 To the grave!

 **ARVIRAGUS**
-Say, where shall’s lay him?
+Say, where shall's lay him?

 **GUIDERIUS**
 By good Euriphile, our mother.

 **ARVIRAGUS**
-Be’t so:
+Be't so:
 And let us, Polydore, though now our voices
 Have got the mannish crack, sing him to the ground,
 As once our mother; use like note and words,